40 English Weather Idioms That Make Speaking English a Breeze

 “Gary is keeping a weather eye on the stock market because he’s worried about a crash.”

 This idiom may come from strange happenings around the world.
 For hundreds of years, people have talked about “rains of animals.”
 They’ve mentioned animals such as fish, frogs, birds and snakes falling from the sky like rain.

-You can see this idiom explained in the video below, which is also available on FluentU with interactive captions:
+You can see this idiom explained in the video below:

 6. When it rains, it pours

-In this idiom, “rain” refers to something bad that’s happening.
-It’s a way of talking about something that makes life difficult or spoils your plans.
+In this idiom, “rain” refers to something bad that makes life more difficult.